-All through history and in biblical teaching we see the vices that destroy men: money, sex and power.
-We tend to see those things as having more evil-potential than good-potential.
+All through history and in biblical teaching, we see the vices that destroy men: money, sex, and power.
+We tend to see those things as having more evil potential than good potential.
 And some of us don’t give them much thought.
-Here, I am forced to give them all a serious look.
-I was not ready to enculterate into a place where I am looked upon as possessing power.
+Here, I am forced to provide them with all a serious look.
+I was not ready to enculturate into a place where I am looked upon as possessing power.
 This is perhaps the last thing the heart of a missionary wants to meet.
-But to the masses here, I posses what only they could be born into.
+But to the masses here, I own what only they could be born into.
 I am white.
-I am American.
+I am an American.
 I have an education.
 I have traveled.
-I must have money and I must hold influence.
+I must have money, and I must hold influence.
 I can’t ignore how I am perceived, as much as I would dearly love to do so.
-Being viewed as powerful can easily go to one’s head.
-It can make one haughty and apathetic.
+Being viewed as powerful can quickly go to one’s head.
+It can make one arrogant and apathetic.
 On the flip-side, it can entice one to take on a theology of self-inflicted pious suffering.
-Neither incarnate the Gospel.
+None of this is the Gospel.

-I think of Tere, of my daughter’s Spaniard classmates and families, of the village women I have gotten on my knees before and wept with them over their pain, of riding to a concert with a local storekeeper and her husband in a modern car that cost more than I dare to know, of the man who owns most of this town so is sure water gets to his properties first and the leftovers to the rest of us, and of the dark-skinned Mexicans who get off the buses in the mornings trailing down the streets to get to their work in the nicer homes.
+I think of Tere, and of my daughter’s Spaniard classmates and families.
+Of the village women I had gotten on my knees before and wept with them over their pain.
+Of riding to a concert with a local storekeeper and her husband in a modern car that cost more than I dare to guess.
+Of the man who owns most of this town so is sure water gets to his properties first and the leftovers to the rest of us.
+Of the dark-skinned Mexicans who get off the buses in the mornings trailing down the streets to get to their work in the nicer homes.

-The power of the gospel is greater than power distance.
+The power of the Gospel is greater than the power distance.

-The gospel is the news that Jesus Christ died and rose for our salvation!
-The gospel tells us, as Timothy Keller states, “You are more sinful than you could dare imagine and you are more loved and accepted than you could ever dare hope.”
-The gospel is a transforming grace that changes our hearts and inmost motives.
-The gospel brings a new order to living in which believers are no longer controlled by material goods or worldly status and have solidarity with others across any and every social barriers.
-The gospel doesn’t give a hoot for power distance.
+The Gospel is the news that Jesus Christ died and rose for our salvation!
+The Gospel tells us, as Timothy Keller states, “You are more sinful than you could dare imagine and you are more loved and accepted than you could ever dare hope.”
+The Gospel is a transforming grace that changes our hearts and personal motives.
+The Gospel brings a new order to living in which believers are no longer controlled by material goods or worldly status and have solidarity with others across any and every social barrier.
+The Gospel doesn’t give a hoot for power distance.

 I have learned that I don’t need to be embarrassed or apologetic to let my US friends know that I have a weekly helper.